shri771/Go/README.md

 ---

 You will need PostgreSQL and Go installed on your system to run Gator.For Arch-based systems, run the following (for other distributions, refer to your package manager):
-$ sudo pacman -S go postgresql
+'''$ sudo pacman -S go postgresql'''

-Set up PostgreSQL and the Go environment:a.
+Set up PostgreSQL and the Go environment:
+a.
 Configure PostgreSQL
 ```bash
 $ sudo passwd postgres  # Set a password for the PostgreSQL user
 $ sudo systemctl start postgresql.service  # Start the PostgreSQL service